-TGF-β3 regulates the blood-testis barrier dynamics via the p38 mitogen activated protein (MAP) kinase pathway: An in vivo study
+TGF-β3 regulates the blood-testis barrier dynamics via the p38 mitogen activated protein (MAP) kinase pathway: An in vivo study (PDF)

 Lui,Wing-Yee; Wong,Daria C.H.; Mruk,Dolores D.; Cheng,Chuen-yan